Welcome to the Ubuntu Weekly Newsletter, Issue 921 for the week of November 30 - December 6, 2025.

 End of Life: July 2026

-Get your copy of the Ubuntu Weekly Newsletter delivered each week to you via email at: https://lists.ubuntu.com/mailman/listinfo/ubuntu-news
+Get your copy of the Ubuntu Weekly Newsletter delivered each week to you via email at: ubuntu-news Info Page

 Or follow us via our various social media presences: